majaczech/wind-tunnel/README.md

 This is 3D printed wind tunnel with Arduino-based unit.

 **Experience with Arduino platform is required and supervision from a qualified electric engineering professional.**

+**The project is prototype under development and authors are not responsible for any damages or injuries caused by inappropriate construction or operation.**
+**This source is distributed WITHOUT ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.**